Introduction to Diffusion Tensor Imaging

 Description

-The concept of Diffusion Tensor Imaging (DTI) is often difficult to grasp, even for Magnetic Resonance physicists.
-Introduction to Diffusion Tensor Imaging uses extensive illustrations (not equations) to help readers to understand how DTI works.
-Emphasis is placed on the interpretation of DTI images, the design of DTI experiments, and the forms of application studies.
-The theory of DTI is constantly evolving and so there is a need for a textbook that explains how the technique works in a way that is easy to understand - Introduction to Diffusion Tensor Imaging fills this gap.
+The concepts behind diffusion tensor imaging (DTI) are commonly difficult to grasp, even for magnetic resonance physicists.
+To make matters worse, a many more complex higher-order methods have been proposed over the last few years to overcome the now well-known deficiencies of DTI.
+In Introduction to Diffusion Tensor Imaging: And Higher Order Models, these concepts are explained through extensive use of illustrations rather than equations to help readers gain a more intuitive understanding of the inner workings of these techniques.
+Emphasis is placed on the interpretation of DTI images and tractography results, the design of experiments, and the types of application studies that can be undertaken.
+Diffusion MRI is a very active field of research, and theories and techniques are constantly evolving.
+To make sense of this constantly shifting landscape, there is a need for a textbook that explains the concepts behind how these techniques work in a way that is easy and intuitive to understand—Introduction to Diffusion Tensor Imaging fills this gap.

 Key Features

-- Uses extensive illustrations to explain the concept of Diffusion Tensor Imaging
+- Extensive use of illustrations to explain the concepts of diffusion tensor imaging and related methods

 - Easy to understand, even without a background in physics